rrerolle/sublime-scheme-cycler/README.rst

 The purpose of this script it to easily cycle through every available color schemes.
 This allows choosing a scheme suitable to you mood at any time.

+This plugin is similar to the Camaleon plugin, but only handles Color Schemes, not UI themes, and doesn't required manually defining a list of schemes.

 Installation
 ============